nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

                 └── Report layer (3 pages)
 </pre>

-Transformation logic documented in Power Query query steps.
-Full lineage visible in the Fabric lineage view in the Production workspace.
+Transformations are documented in the Power Query steps.
+Full lineage is visible in Fabric's lineage view, in the Production workspace.

 ![Lineage View](<screenshots/Lineage view.jpg>)